jinchengKuang/leetcode/cpp/Notes.md

 > My first submission is wrong because of test case s="(("

 > To improve, can use map for paired parentheses

+### Q682 Baseball Game
+Used **stack** and **vector** to solve this problem.
+The problem's "related topics" gives "hint" to use stack, so I used stack as the first solution:
+1. iterate each string in the ops
+2. match each string and push or pop in the stack
+3. calculate the sum

+However, stack is not easy to check the last second element, so I used vector as a second solution.
+Similar process as stack but easier to deal with last second element and calculating sum.